ionic-team/ionic-docs/static/usage/v8/theming/class-high-contrast-mode/vue/example_vue.md

 </script>

 <style>
-  /* (Optional) This is added to prevent the flashing that happens when toggling between themes */ ion-item {
+  /* (Optional) This is added to prevent the flashing that happens when toggling between palettes */ ion-item {
     --transition: none;
   }